-- F. Record.
-The record maintained with respect to each complaint of discrimination, harassment or retaliation shall contain the written complaint; the Town Attorney's memo summarizing the investigation [any written statement produced during the investigation]; the recommendation of the Town Attorney; if a formal hearing is conducted, a record thereof in a form determined by the Supervisor; the Supervisor's statement of findings of fact [and conclusion of law]; and the Supervisor's written determination.
-Such record shall be available to either party or the designee thereof. - G. Discipline sanction.
+F. Record.
+The record maintained with respect to each complaint of discrimination, harassment or retaliation shall contain the written complaint; the Town Attorney's memo summarizing the investigation; the recommendation of the Town Attorney; if a formal hearing is conducted, a record thereof in a form determined by the Supervisor; the Supervisor's statement of findings of fact; and the Supervisor's written determination.
+Such record shall be available to either party or the designee thereof.

+- G. Discipline sanction.
 Conduct which is found to violate this article shall be deemed a serious violation of Town policy and shall be the basis for disciplinary action as set forth herein.
-The disciplinary action shall be in accordance with a graduated schedule of penalties and disciplinary actions to be assessed and instituted by the Supervisor in accordance with the severity and/or repetitiveness of any finding and determination of discrimination, harassment or retaliation and shall include one or more of the following: - (1) Verbal reprimand to be noted in the offender's personnel file. - (2) Written reprimand to be included in the offender's personnel file. - (3) Transfer as a result of a satisfactory informal resolution procedure or as a sanction prior to the completion of a Subsection 75 Civil Service Law hearing or a formal hearing. - (4) Demotion in grade and title. - (5) Suspension without pay for a period not exceeding two months. - (6) Fine not to exceed \$100 to be deducted from the salary or wages of such employee. - (7) Dismissal of the offender. - H. Should the procedures set forth herein be inconsistent with the disciplinary procedures under a collective bargaining agreement in effect for the Town, then [any additional requirements provided for] covered employees [in such] will be disciplined consistent with the collective bargaining agreement [must also be satisfied]. - § 23-17.9 Adoption and dissemination of policy.
+The disciplinary action shall be in accordance with a graduated schedule of penalties and disciplinary actions to be assessed and instituted by the Supervisor in accordance with the severity and/or repetitiveness of any finding and determination of discrimination, harassment or retaliation and shall include one or more of the following: - (1) Verbal reprimand to be noted in the offender's personnel file. - (2) Written reprimand to be included in the offender's personnel file. - (3) Transfer as a result of a satisfactory informal resolution procedure or as a sanction prior to the completion of a Subsection 75 Civil Service Law hearing or a formal hearing. - (4) Demotion in grade and title.

+- (5) Suspension without pay for a period not exceeding two months. - (6) Fine not to exceed \$100 to be deducted from the salary or wages of such employee. - (7) Dismissal of the offender. - H. Should the procedures set forth herein be inconsistent with the disciplinary procedures under a collective bargaining agreement in effect for the Town, then covered employees will be disciplined consistent with the collective bargaining agreement.